 Reviews for promotion are optional.
-Faculty members who do not wish to be considered for promotion must notify the Office of Faculty Affairs by submitting the Non-Consideration form via Interfolio by Thursday, August 25, 2022.Timeline: Standard Consideration
+Faculty members who do not wish to be considered for promotion must notify the Office of Faculty Affairs by submitting the Non-Consideration form via Interfolio by Thursday, September 7, 2023.Timeline: Standard Consideration

 A probationary faculty member is normally considered for tenure during the sixth probationary year, including any years of for which service credit was granted.
 A probationary faculty member is normally considered for tenure and promotion to associate professor simultaneously.
 A tenured faculty member is normally eligible to be considered for promotion during the fifth year in their current rank.

 An application for tenure and/or promotion submitted prior to the sixth probationary year (including years for which service credit was granted) is an application for early tenure.
 In addition, an application for promotion submitted before completing the fifth year in rank is an application for early promotion.
 Early promotion to the rank of Professor cannot be granted without tenure.
 Standards for early tenure and/or promotion are significantly higher than those standards applied in a normal timeline, as described in Section 5.0 of the University RTP Policy (PS 09-10).

 The following apply to candidates seeking early tenure and/or early promotion:

 - A candidate must submit a statement of intent to the Office of Faculty Affairs and to the department by Thursday, August 24, 2023.